John Hugill: Early life

 John Hugill was born in West Hartlepool, County Durham, October 3, 1881.
 He studied at the City of London School before immigrating to Canada in 1896.
 Settling in Nova Scotia, he attended King's Collegiate School to complete his matriculation, after which he attended King's College, from which he earned a Bachelor of Civil Law and later a Doctor of Civil Law.
 Beginning in 1898, he worked for Furness-Withy & Company, Limited, a steamship operator, in Canada and England.
 From 1904 until 1907 he was a political agent in London, after which he returned to Canada to read law in the Calgary office of future Prime Minister of Canada R. B. Bennett.
 He was called to the bars of Alberta and Saskatchewan in 1910, and subsequently earned a Bachelor of Laws from the University of Manitoba.
 On July 10, 1913, he married Eelen Cameron Templeton, with whom he had three children.

 After being called to the bar, Hugill worked for several years as a lawyer for the Canadian Pacific Railway.
 In 1920, he opened his own practice in Calgary, and was made King's Counsel in July 1921.
-Hugill was active in Calgary society, and specifically with the Anglican Church of Canada, the Masons, the Calgary Board of Trade, the Calgary Ranchmen's Club, the Calgary Polo Club, the Calgary Golf & Country Club, and the Calgary branch of Canadian Authors.
+Hugill was active in Calgary society, and specifically with the Anglican Church of Canada, the Masons, the Calgary Board of Trade, the Ranchmen's Club, the Calgary Polo Club, the Calgary Golf & Country Club, and the Calgary branch of Canadian Authors.
 He was also a major in the Calgary Highlanders.
 Outside of Calgary, he was a member of the Edmonton Club and London's British Empire Club.
 His hobbies included golf, polo, and big game hunting.
 He also held a lifetime membership in the Alpine Club, which he was awarded for reaching the summit of Mount Stephen.
 Hugill was consul to Sweden and vice consul to the Netherlands for fifteen years.